Why Is My Halibut So Dry?

 Some Other Cooking Halibut Tips

-One of the keys to cooking halibut so that it isn't dry is to use a cooking method that doesn't require a long cooking time.
-Because halibut is a dense and firm fish, which means it can take a while to cook through.
+One key to cooking halibut so that it isn't dry is to use a cooking method that doesn't require a long cooking time.
+Halibut is a dense and firm fish, which means it can take a while to cook through.
 If you cook it for too long, the heat can break down the fish's delicate structure, causing it to become dry and chalky.

-Another important factor in cooking halibut so that it isn't dry is to not overcook it.
-Because halibut is a dense and firm fish, it can be difficult to determine when it is fully cooked.
+Another important factor in cooking halibut so that it isn't dry is not to overcook it.
+Halibut is a dense and firm fish, so it can be challenging to determine when it is fully cooked.
 A good rule of thumb is to cook the halibut until it is opaque and flakes easily with a fork, but not so long that it becomes tough and dry.

 One way to avoid overcooking the halibut is to use a cooking thermometer.
 A halibut steak is fully cooked when it reaches an internal temperature of 135-140 degrees Fahrenheit.
-This temperature will ensure that the fish is cooked through, but not overcooked.
+This temperature ensures that the fish is cooked through but not overcooked.

 Brining